Can brick-and-mortar boost your digital engagement?

 - Creating a digitally-augmented branch experience

 Mobile and IoT solutions were adopted across all locations to enable branch employees to augment face-to-face services with tablets and other smart devices.
-Innovative kiosks and digital signage were designed to increase customer engagement and dwell time.
 The addition of an updated mobile app also provided customers a more seamless omnichannel experience—mitigating the big draw of competing FinTechs.

 Smart leadership recognized their massive footprint of physical branches could be their key differentiator and competitive advantage.Share this quote